Indiana Jones Logo

 What is Indiana Jones?

 Indiana Jones is the name of a fictional archaeology professor and the title of a series of feature films based on his adventures.
 The franchise also created video games, books, comics, and more.
 The director of the first four films is Steven Spielberg.
-The author of the idea is George Lucas, who came up with the original character and his story.
+The idea was conceived by George Lucas, who created the original character and his story.

 1981 – today